-To unmask a redacted field, a user must have the permission to View Sensitive Field Data.
+To unmask a redacted field, a user must have the permission to View Redacted Field Data.
 If the user has this permission, the data will still show the redacted value by default, but they will have an additional option to view the full data if they choose.

 Additionally, fields my be marked as Required and/or Internal:

 - Required - If yes, the field must be filled out, or the form will throw an error message.